sane/sane/index.md

 * [Hardening NodeJS](http://blog.argteam.com/coding/hardening-node-js-for-production-part-2-using-nginx-to-avoid-node-js-load/) for a proper Nginx setup

 ##Troubleshooting

+###Installing sails npm packages
+If you are using docker you currently have to run `fig run server npm install <package>` in your root folder to correctly install an npm package for your sails container.

 ###Docker/Fig issues
 If you generally have issues with your containers can try to remove all your docker containers via `docker rm 'docker ps --no-trunc -aq'` and then simply run `sane up --docker` (if it is not defaulted in your `.sane-cli`) to set up all the containers again.